lafvintech/LAFVIN-RPI-POE-HAT/docs/source/about this kit.rst

 Preface
 -------------------------------

-We first need to understand what an UPS Module 3S is.
-The illustration below shows an UPS Module 3S.
+We first need to understand what an POE HAT is.
+The illustration below shows an POE HAT.

 .. figure:: ./Tutorial/img/LB004_A4.jpg
    :align: center